 3. Use Verbal Corrections in a Timely Manner

 Big dogs haven’t evolved in a context where jumping is fun.
 Pouncing is a part of hunting, and doing so around a peer is an act of dominance.
-Whenever your GSD jumps, discourage him verbally right away.
-The same applies to biting and scratching – and other unwanted behaviors.

-When disciplining your German Shepherd for biting, be sure to discipline at the moment of the poor behavior so that he will quickly learn and remember that his biting behavior is inappropriate.
-When disciplining a dog, I’m referring to teaching him rules and learning the correct behavior.
-In this example, we are teaching the dog not to bite.
+When disciplining your German Shepherd for biting, be sure to discipline him at the moment of the poor behavior so that he will quickly learn and remember that his biting behavior is inappropriate.

-Dogs have a very short-term memory and will typically forget an experience in about two minutes.
 However, if you train your dog well, he will remember your commands through associative memory.
 This means he will remember experiences, places, and people established by different associations.

 4. Do Not Be Nervous Around Your German Shepherd

-German Shepherds quickly pick up on the mood of their owner.
-That’s why an angry person will have a dog with anger issues.
-However, when it comes to nervousness, your dog is likely to detect your anxiousness and see it as his cue to step up and assume an alpha position.
+However, when it comes to nervousness, your dog will likely detect your anxiousness and see it as his cue to step up and assume an alpha position.

 You have to be your most confident self around your German Shepherd.
 Remain calm at all times.

-“German Shepherds can be stubborn, but their dominant self emerges exclusively in the absence of an authoritative figure.”
+“German Shepherds can be stubborn, but their dominant self emerges exclusively in the absence of an authoritative figure.” – World of Dogz

 Learn to control your emotions around your doggo and get to know your German Shepherd’s body language so that you can read the signs.
-Knowing that you’ll be able to take care of your dog can help inform your body language and convey your alpha position.

 5. Discourage Domination by Short Effective Timeouts

-Now that you know how to spot dominant behavior, you need to train your German Shepherd to be receptive to your authority.
 Punishing him for refusing you as the master is the wrong way to go about it because a true alpha doesn’t need to force others to follow him.

-If that doesn’t work, place your dog in a separate part of the house, or a playpen, if he’s still a puppy.
+If that doesn’t work, place your dog in a separate part of the house or a playpen if he’s still a puppy.
 Never use the crate for time-outs, and they should be around 60 seconds for puppies and no more than a couple of minutes for older dogs.

 This is just one tip you can learn in this related article on training a disobedient German Shepherd.

 You need to create a neutral power vacuum.
 Your dog shouldn’t see you as the enemy.
 When his dominant position is stripped, and you carry yourself right, he will fill the power vacuum by deferring to your authority.
-However, that won’t happen if you are unkind to your German Shepherd and he starts seeing you as an enemy.

 Key Takeaways